web

 This year’s panel turns its focus back to growing distress and default risks in the higher education sector, as market activity accelerates and credit workouts become increasingly complex.
 Panelists will explore macroeconomic and policy trends impacting both high-grade and high-yield institutions, drawing on recent transactions to illustrate shifts in investor sentiment and analyst engagement.
 Panelists will also assess updated covenant structures, emerging yield strategies, and credit quality metrics.
 With issuance up 44% year-over-year and investor scrutiny rising, this session offers timely insights for analysts, portfolio managers, and policymakers navigating the shifting terrain of higher education finance.

-Miyoko Sato, Member, Chair, Public Finance, Real Estate, Bankruptcy, and Environmental Division — Mintz (Moderator)
+Miyoko Sato, Member, Chair, Bankruptcy, Health Law, Public Finance, Real Estate, and TechComm Division — Mintz (Moderator)

-Christopher Good, Head Higher Education Finance — RBC Capital Markets
+Christopher Good, Co-Head Higher Education & Non-Profit Finance — RBC Capital Markets

 Mark Podgainy, Managing Director — Getzler Henrich & Assoc.